Lessons Learnt – Shoe Edition

 As beautiful as they look, these really don’t go with my normal everyday work clothes

 I have to remind myself that the weekend is only 2 days of the week and my wardrobe composition shouldn’t be skewed towards those 2 days.
 I’m neither a globe trotting fashionista nor do I have a job where showing creativity in my outfit matters.
-I don’t really need or want to show a great degree of variation in my shoes.
-One pair of ‘special occasion’ flats and one or two pairs of party pumps or sandals are enough for me.
-Find the number that works for you.
-If you love color, go for a couple of knock out pairs for the weekend and use the hell out of them.
-Please don’t baby them!
+One pair of ‘special occasion’ flats and one or two pairs of party pumps or sandals are more than enough for me.

 5. Take care and clean up